 - University of the Pacific, McGeorge School of Law, Juris Doctor, 2010, Order of the Coif, Witkin Award Recipient

 - California State University, Long Beach, Bachelor of Arts, Creative Writing, 2007, Phi Beta Kappa

 - Will is admitted to practice before all California State Courts and the United States District Court for the Eastern District of California.

 Honors & Awards

-Will was selected for inclusion in the Northern California Rising Stars list (2019).
-In law school, he participated in the award-winning trial advocacy team and was selected to be the day division commencement speaker.
+Will has been named as a Northern California Rising Star in 2019 and 2020.
+He also participated in his law school’s award-winning trial advocacy team and was selected to be the day division commencement speaker.
 In 2016, he was chosen as the Tulare County Counsel Employee of the Year.